 If anyone keeps insulting you (insulting you)

-Tell em you’re my lady, go tell them (tell them)
+, go tell them (tell them)

 Whatever other people say, whatever this world tells you